yk11SE/PythonFundamentalsCS50_yona/0 - Functions, Variables/0 - Functions, Variables.md

 		# Print the output
 		print(f"hello, {name}")
-You can learn more about strings in Python’s documentation on str
+You can learn more about strings in Python’s documentation on [str](https://docs.python.org/3/library/stdtypes.html#str).

 ### Integers or int
 In Python, an integer is referred to as an int.